amanzi/amanzi/doc/input_spec/AmanziNativeSpecV9.rst

 * `"cfl`" [double] Time step limiter, a number less than 1.
 Default value is 1.

 * `"method`" [string] defines flux method.
 Available options are `"muscl`" (default) and `"fct`".
-  The `"fct`" option requires `"generic RK implementation`" to be set to *true*.

 * `"spatial discretization order`" [int] defines accuracy of spatial discretization.
   It permits values 1 or 2.
 Default value is 1.

 * `"temporal discretization order`" [int] defines accuracy of temporal discretization.
-  It permits values 1 or 2 and values 3 or 4 when expert parameter `"generic RK implementation`" is set to true.
+  It permits values 1 or 2 and values 3 or 4.
 Note that RK3 is not monotone.
   Default value is 1.

 * `"reconstruction`" [list] collects reconstruction parameters.
 The available options are